storacha/network-tester/README.md

 * `data/replications.csv` - information about replication tasks requested for a given shard.
 * `data/uploads.csv` - information about each upload that is performed, i.e. the shards and the DAG root CID.

+### Retrieval Testing

+1. Run the upload tests
+2. Install Go
+3. Start the test using `go run . ./data/uploads.csv >> ./data/retrievals.csv`

+The script generates event logs to the following files:

+* `data/retrieval.csv` - .

 ## About

 The upload tests aim to upload a configured number of bytes to the service (default 100 GiB).
 The data is sent as many randomly sized uploads in order to simulate typical upload patterns.
 Additionally within a given upload, data is sharded - per the usual upload flow.
 All these values are configurable.

 For a given upload the script will generate either a single file, directory of files or a sharded diretory of files of varying sizes.
 The maximum size of a single upload can also be configured , but is set by default to 4 GiB.

-All configuration values can be found in [config.js](./src/config.js).
+All configuration values for upload tests can be found in [config.js](./src/config.js).

 We collect information about the data sources created, the shards that are transferred, replications requested and the uploads that are registered: